Cooking Matters: Whole Grains, Beans, and Lentils

 Do not use a pressure cooker instead of a slow cooker.

 Do not blend food instead of using the slow cooker thinking that blended food is cooked food.
 It will not be properly cooked unless you slow cook it first.
-The blender should never be used as a substitute for fully cooking food.
+Often slow cooked foods does not require blending it can be mashed easily.

 How can I make the grains, beans, and lentils taste good?

-You can use onions, garlic, and tasty herbs to add flavor as well as poultry, fish, or meat.
+You can use onions, garlic and tasty herbs to add flavor as well as poultry or meat.
 Do not add salt or sugar.
 Seeds and nuts can also be added as long as your child has no allergies to them.
 We would recommend that these be rotated as well.

 My child has big problems with constipation.
 Could slow cooking the whole grains make a difference?